PolloSonico/Proyecto_Plataformas/README.md

 Ejemplo:

-`get_recommendation("peaky blinders")`
+`/get_recommendation/zodiac`

 ```
     [
-    "marcella",
+      "only god forgives",
-    "the irregulars",
+      "the machinist",
-    "the one",
+      "the beguiled",
-    "criminal: uk",
+      "the clovehitch killer",
-    "get even"
+      "croupier"
     ]
 ```